crapp/ealogger/README.md

 #Simplelogger#

-This library provides a very simple to use logging functionality for c++ applications.
+This library provides a simple to use yet powerful logging functionality for c++ applications.
-You can use it to log to stdout and to a logfile.
+You can use it to log to stdout or to a logfile.
 It was designed to be fast (uses Threads) and flexible.
 The library registers a signal handler for SIGUSR1 and is compatible with logrotate (only available on linux currently).
 It was tested on Linux, Windows and OS X.

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*